Overview

 Requirements

 Students in the MA program in Archaeology design their course of study with the guidance and approval of the Graduate Affairs Committee and in consultation with their advisors.
-During their first year in the program, students are expected to take four courses each semester, as well as the 1-credit Craft of Archaeology.
+During their first year in the program, students are expected to take four full courses each semester, as well as the 1-credit Craft of Archaeology.
 We offer a wide range of courses in archaeological method and theory, as well as regionally focused courses covering the Americas, Mediterranean, Southwest Asia, and Eurasia.
 A full list of Cornell’s Archaeology course offerings can be found at the Courses of Study page.
 The following courses are required:

 - ARKEO 7000: CIAMS Core Seminar in Archaeological Theory and Method (typically offered in the Fall semester);